rpbeukes/angular-typesafe-reactive-forms-helper/Readme-developers.md

 ## Never commit integration test package.json with angular-typesafe-reactive-forms-helper

-Until I find a better way to skip this particular change,
+There is a unit test to prevent it `packageLockFile.spec.ts`.

 package.json
 ```javascript